Gérard La Forest: Early life and education

 Born in Grand Falls, New Brunswick, to J. Alfred La Forest and Philomène Lajoie, he first studied at St. Francis Xavier University and then went on to study law at the University of New Brunswick, obtaining a BCL in 1949.
 Following law school he was awarded a Rhodes scholarship and attended St John's College, Oxford receiving a BA in 1951 and an MA in 1956.
-He then went on the study at Yale University, completing an LL.M in 1965 and an LL.D in 1966.
+He then went on to study at Yale University, completing an LL.M in 1965 and an LL.D in 1966.
 He was called to the Bar of New Brunswick in 1949 and was designated a Queen's Counsel in 1968.

 Career

-From 1952 to 1955 he worked in the federal Department of Justice then later as a legal advisor.
-In 1956 La Forest began teaching at the University of New Brunswick, moving to the University of Alberta to become Dean of the Faculty of Law in 1968.
+From 1952 to 1955 he worked in the federal Department of Justice, then later as a legal adviser.
+In 1956 La Forest began teaching at the University of New Brunswick, moving to the University of Alberta to become dean of the Faculty of Law in 1968.

-From 1970 to 1974, he went back to work for the federal government as Assistant Deputy Attorney General of Canada (Research & Planning).
-Afterwards he was a member of the Law Reform Commission of Canada, until 1979 at which point he returned to teaching at the University of Ottawa.
+From 1970 to 1974, he went back to work for the federal government as assistant deputy attorney general of Canada (research & planning).
+Afterwards he was a member of the Law Reform Commission of Canada, until 1979 when he returned to teaching at the University of Ottawa.

 In 1977, following the election of the separatist Parti Québécois government the previous year, the Canadian Bar Association set up a Committee on the Constitution.
 The Committee's mandate was to study and make recommendations on the Constitution of Canada.
 La Forest was asked to be the executive director for the committee's work.
 The members of the Committee were drawn from each province of Canada, and included two future provincial premiers, two future provincial chief justices, and a future Canadian Ambassador to the United Nations.
 The Committee presented its report to the CBA at the next annual meeting, in 1978.
 The Committee made wide-ranging recommendations for constitutional change, including a completely new constitution, abolishing the monarchy, changing the Senate, entrenching language rights and a bill of rights, and changing the balance of powers between the federal government and the provinces.

 In 1981 he was appointed to the New Brunswick Court of Appeal.
 Then on January 16, 1985 he was appointed to the Supreme Court of Canada, staying until September 30, 1997.

+Later life and death

+After leaving the Supreme Court, La Forest returned to practice, becoming counsel at Stewart McKelvey in Fredericton, New Brunswick.

+La Forest died on June 12, 2025, at the age of 99.